AndyYangjd/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ## Installation

-### Grab a portable Sublime Text 3 for Windows
+### Grab a portable Sublime Text 3

+#### Windows 10

 I have configured a [portable version of Sublime Text for Windows](https://github.com/PetrKryslUCSD/HowToUseJuliaWithSublimeText3/blob/master/SublimeTextPortableX64.zip) using the instructions below (with a handful of omissions, for instance Zeal and Tabnine).
 Simply download, unzip in some good place (such as your `AppData` or `Documents`), and run `subl.exe`.
 If you also like the Git bash, run Git bash and start `subl.exe` from that shell.

+#### Linux 64-bit

+I have configured a [portable version of Sublime Text for Linux](https://github.com/PetrKryslUCSD/HowToUseJuliaWithSublimeText3/blob/master/sublime_text_3_portable_x64.tar.gz) using the instructions detailed below (with a handful of omissions, for instance Zeal and Tabnine).
+Simply download, `tar xzvf` in some good place, and run `sublime_text`.

+#### Additional configuration

-If something doesn't work precisely as you wish, you can meddle with the configuration files described below.
+If something doesn't work precisely as you wish, you can meddle with the configuration files as described below.

 ### Sublime Text 3